Board of Trustees

 "I think we are put on this earth to contribute something of value.
 The amazingly high quality work of the MLT in preservation, stewardship, recreation and habitat restoration is of inestimable value to all and I am proud to be able to do my small part to further these goals."

-Richard is the Director of Tourism Development for Visit Mendocino County Inc., and has been active in tourism in Mendocino since 2002, when he and his wife Susan purchased a bed-and-breakfast.
+Richard has been active in tourism in Mendocino since 2002, when he and his wife Susan purchased a bed-and-breakfast.
 Originally from a journalism and legal background, Richard enjoys the tranquility of Mendocino village.
-In addition to his work with Visit Mendocino County and MLT, Richard serves on the steering committee for Leadership Mendocino and is a chairperson for the Mendocino County Promotional Foundation.
+In addition to his work with Mendocino Land Trust, Richard has served on the Board of Leadership Mendocino and is active in community affairs.

 "When I first saw the California coast in 1971, I figured there couldn't be a more beautiful place on Earth.
 That opinion hasn't changed after all these years.
 I feel privileged to be given the opportunity to help the Land Trust preserve the shore, forests and rivers for generations to come."

 Born and raised in Michigan, John moved to California in 1983.
 He retired in 2014 after spending more than 40 years in journalism, including 30 years as an editor at the San Jose Mercury News.
 John has volunteered with the Midpeninsula Open Space District in the Bay Area, the Point Lobos Foundation in Carmel and Save Our Shores in Santa Cruz, as well as the Mendocino Land Trust.
 He, his wife Debbie, and their three sons vacationed near Fort Bragg for many summers beginning in 1991; John and Debbie purchased a home there in the spring of 2015.
 John enjoys hiking, jazz, soccer, doing beach cleanups and spending time with his family.